mkfink/check_dust/README.md

-**Note**: Dust values of items seem to have changed (most/all have gone up as far as I've seen) but poedb still shows the same dust values as in 3.25.
+**Note**: In 3.26, dust values of items seem to have changed (most/all have gone up as far as I've seen) but poedb still shows the same dust values as in 3.25.
 As a result, the dust value returned is most likely an underestimate, but still on the same order of magnitude.

 A very simple way to check dust values of identified unique items in Path of Exile 3.25 Settler's of Kalgur version 0.0.3